 \subsection{Experimental Setup and Implementation Details}

-\paragraph{Code Base.} This library is an extension of the well-established drug discovery library, DeepPurpose~\citep{huang2020deeppurpose}, building upon its foundational capabilities to offer enhanced features for protein-related tasks.
+\textbf{Code Base.} This library is an extension of the well-established drug discovery library, DeepPurpose~\citep{huang2020deeppurpose}, building upon its foundational capabilities to offer enhanced features for protein-related tasks.
 By leveraging the strengths of DeepPurpose, this new library provides additional tools and functionalities tailored specifically for protein science.
-The library is publicly available at \url{https://github.com/jiaqingxie/DeepProtein/tree/main}.
+The library is publicly available at \url{https://github.com/jiaqingxie/DeepProtein/}.

-\paragraph{Hardware Configuration.} All experiments that are mentioned in this paper were trained on a 40GB NVIDIA A40 and a 24GB NVIDIA RTX 3090.
-The parameters we provide have ensured the scalable training on these two types of GPUs.
+\textbf{Hardware Configuration.} All experiments that are mentioned in this paper were trained on a 40GB NVIDIA A40 and a 24GB NVIDIA RTX 3090. {For DeepProt-T5 fine-tuning, two 24GB NVIDIA RTX 3090 were used.} The parameters we provide have ensured the scalable training on these two types of GPUs.
 When running GNNs on protein localization tasks, we observed a large portion of GPU memory occupied irregularly, so we recommend cutting down the size of the number of workers from 8 to 4 or batch size from 32 to 8 or even smaller to potentially avoid GPU out-of-memory (OOM) problems.